jnidzwetzki/jnidzwetzki.github.io/_posts/2023-01-11-tracing-postgresql-locks-with-pg-lock-tracer.md

 excerpt_separator: <!--more-->
 ---

 The DBMS PostgreSQL uses locks to synchronize access to resources like tables.
 To get more information about the locks, the [table](https://www.postgresql.org/docs/15/view-pg-locks.html) `pg_locks` shows which relation is currently locked by which process.
 However, this relation shows only the current state of the locks.
-To show the locking activity in real-time, the new lock tracing tool `pg_lock_tracer` can be used. `pg_lock_tracer` is an open-source tool that can be downloaded from the[website](https://github.com/jnidzwetzki/pg-lock-tracer) of the project.
+To show the locking activity in real-time, the new lock tracing tool `pg_lock_tracer` can be used. `pg_lock_tracer` is an open-source tool that can be downloaded from the [website](https://github.com/jnidzwetzki/pg-lock-tracer) of the project.

 <!--more-->